the-cev7/temporal/README.md

 ```
 ![flow context](context-flow-payment-v2.png "flow v2")

-- In orchestration repo, you can see logic in `paymentController`
-  Api create payments receive data from object and then check status orderQuery
+In `orchestration` repo, you can see logic in `paymentController`, Api create payments receive data from object and then check status orderQuery

 ```typescript
 // payment.controller.ts